-(IEAT&T-BI, Cox, Adelphia, Rogers, Roadrunner, Charter, and Comcast).
+(i.e. AT&T-BI, Cox, Adelphia, Rogers, Roadrunner, Charter, and Comcast)

-Note: Please configure the router with the computer that was last connected directly to the cable modern.
+Note: Please configure the router with the computer that was last connected directly to the cable modem.

 Step 1 Log into the web based configuration by typing in the IP Address of the router (default:192.168.0.1) in your web browser.
-The username is admin (all lowercase) and
+The username is admin (all lowercase) and the password is blank (nothingEnter Network Password changes. ----------

-Enter Network Password